Best Oils and Pump Sprays for Air Frying

 - Here’s the more detailed discussion on high smoke point oils.

-Best Oil Sprays or Pumps for Air Frying
+Best Oil Sprayers or Pumps for Air Frying

 - Avoid: Conventional canned or pressurized propellant oil sprays or oil pump sprays with propellants.
 Propellant pumps and sprays have chemicals added to them, which isn’t ideal for your health.
 Also, propellant oils have been known to make the lining peel off your basket when cooked at high temperatures.
 Folks in our air fryer club and air fryer world facebook groups have shown how the lining of their basket peeling from the propellant sprays.